 What's Wrong with Permissive Parenting?

-Most parents hate the idea of causing their child to get upset.
+Most good parents hate the idea of causing their child grief.
 They don’t want to incite a tantrum, and they certainly don’t want their child to be angry at them.
-Haven't we all felt that way?
-Besides, it's so hard to know whether what we're asking is developmentally reasonable.
-And we're so tired!

 Stable internal happiness comes, most simply, from having one’s full range of self accepted and understood, including one’s angry, sad, disappointed self.
 Parents who act like that part of the child is to be avoided give the message that part of the child’s self is unacceptable.
 The takeaway for kids is that they are not fully lovable.